white-flame/clyc/readme.md

 `deck` - A push/pop interface manually dispatched to either a queue or stack.

 `fvector` - file-vector, an indexed on-disk array of arbitrary-length elements.
+However, writing seems to be missing-larkc.

+`kb-object-manager` - In-memory cache for a fixed percentage of a `fvector`.
+Forms the basis of most high-level storage.

 ### Deprecated